 Some days may be harder than others for the survivor, such as if it is an anniversary of their injury or if they are feeling particularly fatigued after a busy day.
 Do not take it personally if their behaviour is different on some days, and don’t take it as a sign that you should completely leave them alone.
 Instead, check if they need any support and give them time.

-Arrange a rotor for family members or friends to keep in touch with the survivor so that they continue to have regular contact with others.
+Arrange a rota for family members or friends to keep in touch with the survivor so that they continue to have regular contact with others.

 Make a conscious effort to offer to be a listening ear and allow the survivor time to talk about how they are feeling.
 Experiencing a brain injury and living with the effects of it can be a very difficult experience for many people, but it can help to have someone close to talk to about it.